deligkaris/submission-scripts/README.md

 - subjnb submits a Jupyter notebook calculation
 - subipy submits a parallel ipython calculation
 - subgms submits a Gamess calculation
+- subag423 and subad423 submit an AutoGrid 4.23 and AutoDock 4.23 calculation respectively